Flops and Clusters in the Homological Minimal Model Program: General Preliminaries

 If $N$ is an MM module, we call $\End_R(N)$ a \emph{maximal modification algebra (=MMA).} \end{defin} The notion of a smooth noncommutative minimal model, called a noncommutative crepant resolution, is due to Van den Bergh \cite{VdBNCCR}. \begin{defin} Suppose that $R$ is a normal $d$-sCY algebra.
-By a \emph{noncommutative crepant resolution} (NCCR) of $R$ we mean $\Lambda:=\End_R(N)$ where $N\in\refl R$ is non-zero such that $\Lambda\in\CM R$ and $\gl\Lambda=d$. \end{defin} In the setting of the definition, it is equivalent to ask for $\Lambda\in\CM R$ and $\gl\Lambda<\infty$ \cite[4.2]{VdBNCCR}.
-Note that any modifying module $N$ gives rise to a $d$-sCY algebra $\End_R(N)$ by \cite[2.22(2)]{IW4}, and $\End_R(N)$ is $d$-CY if and only if $\End_R(N)$ is a NCCR \cite[2.23]{IW4}.
+By a \emph{noncommutative crepant resolution} (NCCR) of $R$ we mean $\Lambda:=\End_R(N)$ where $N\in\refl R$ is such that $\Lambda\in\CM R$ and $\gl\Lambda=d$. \end{defin} In the setting of the definition, provided that $N$ is nonzero, it is equivalent to ask for $\Lambda\in\CM R$ and $\gl\Lambda<\infty$ \cite[4.2]{VdBNCCR}.
+Note that any modifying module $N$ gives rise to a $d$-sCY algebra $\End_R(N)$ by \cite[2.22(2)]{IW4}, and $\End_R(N)$ is $d$-CY if and only if $\End_R(N)$ is an NCCR \cite[2.23]{IW4}.
 Further, an NCCR is precisely an MMA with finite global dimension, that is, a smooth noncommutative minimal model.
-On the base $R$, those NCCRs $\End_R(N)$ given by $N\in \CM R$ can be characterised in terms of CT modules \cite[5.9(1)]{IW4}. \begin{defin} Suppose that $R$ is a normal $d$-sCY algebra.
+On the base $R$, those NCCRs where $N\in \CM R$ can be characterised in terms of CT modules \cite[5.9(1)]{IW4}. \begin{defin} Suppose that $R$ is a normal $d$-sCY algebra.
 We say that $N\in\CM R$ is a CT module if

 \end{defin}